Contributed By Clifford Chance

 The PCA also has the right to apply EU competition law directly (Article 101, TFEU), if the infringement affects trade between EU member states.

-The PCA may impose a fine on undertakings and individuals for involvement in anti-competitive agreements (except in the case of bid rigging).
+The PCA may impose a fine on undertakings and individuals for involvement in anti-competitive agreements (except in the case of bid-rigging).
 An undertaking may be fined up to 10% of its turnover generated in the year preceding the year the fine is imposed.
-The PCA may also impose a fine of up to PLN2 million on management who allow the undertaking, through their deliberate actions or omissions, to conclude a prohibited anti-competitive agreement.
+The PCA may also impose a fine of up to PLN2 million on management who allow the undertaking, through their deliberate actions or omissions, to conclude a prohibited anti-competitive agreement (except in the case of bid-rigging).

 Under Polish law, leniency (immunity or reduction of a fine) is available for both horizontal and vertical agreements.